-Covid-19 vaccine could come by end of year
+Covid-19 therapy could come by end of year

-Swiss pharma and business insiders predict that a vaccine against Covid-19 will be available by the end of this year at the earliest – though it might take a year longer than that.
+Swiss pharma and business insiders predict that an effective drug therapy against Covid-19 will be available by the end of this year, but a vaccine might take a year longer than that.

 “In the best-case scenario, a drug could be available before the end of 2020,” said on Monday Francesco De Rubertis, director and co-founder of Medicxi, a Geneva-based venture capital company that invests in biotechnology.